gautamkrishnar/motrix-webextension/README.md

 ##### Todo
 - [ ] Show a toast on the currently active page to let users know that download has started.

-### Why its not available in the chrome web store?
+### Why it is not available in the chrome web store?
 Will publish it once it is stable.
 Requires a lots of testing.

 ### Releases